ksarpotdar/tilly/README.md

 # Tilly
 Tilly is a simple columnar database that can be used within the browser, or server-side in node.js.
-Stores the unique values for each column and rows become integer indexes into the set of unique values.
+Stores the distinct values for each column and rows become integer indexes into the set of distinct values.

 [![Maintainability](https://api.codeclimate.com/v1/badges/a0cbfd497a54ac1fb031/maintainability)](https://codeclimate.com/github/steelbreeze/tilly/maintainability)